What is automated machine learning (AutoML)?

 |Best model registration, deployment, explainability||✓||✓|

 |Show best model based on non-primary metric||✓|

 |Enable/disable ONNX model compatibility||✓|

-These settings allow you to review and control your experiment runs and its child runs.
+These settings allow you to review and control your experiment jobs and its child jobs.

 |The Python SDK||The studio web experience|

-When to use AutoML: classification, regression, & forecasting
+When to use AutoML: classification, regression, forecasting, computer vision & NLP

 Apply automated ML when you want Azure Machine Learning to train and tune a model for you using the target metric you specify.
 Automated ML democratizes the machine learning model development process, and empowers its users, no matter their data science expertise, to identify an end-to-end machine learning pipeline for any problem.

 ML professionals and developers across industries can use automated ML to:

 - Implement ML solutions without extensive programming knowledge